patjsic/patrick-sicurello-cv/README.md

 # patrick-sicurello-cv

 Working repo for my personal CV generation.
+PDF should automatically update with changes to repo by running `create_cv.py`.

 ## PDF